Satobi46/Satobi46/README.md

 ###
 Hi there, I'm [Satobi! ✨](#satobi)
-+ I’m currently working on making games on Unity
++ I’m currently working on making games on Unity and Developing mods for games
-+ I’m currently learning Lua
++ I’m currently learning Lua and Unity
-+ Ask me about my dog
++ Ask me about dogs and cats
-+ How to reach me: hawksmith505@gmail.com
++ How to reach me: `hawksmith505@gmail.com`
 ###